Quick Links:

 The MPT program is intensive and demanding.
 Each student has a personal method of time management and varying priorities.
 Most students in the program find it difficult to manage part-time employment.

-While we do not technically have a cutoff GPA, we do have minimum admission requirements that must all be met in order to be considered for an interview.
+While we do not technically have a cutoff GPA, we do have minimum admission requirements that must all be met to be considered for an interview.
 While an applicant’s calculated GPA is reviewed and included in the ranking, we do have a holistic approach to admissions, meaning that we look at all aspects of an individual’s application.
 Please note that admission to the MPT program is very competitive and meeting the minimum requirements does not guarantee an interview.

 No. Applicants who have graduated from or who are currently attending UBC do not have priority or preference over applicants from other post-secondary institutions within British Columbia.